|Survey name||Crime Survey for England and Wales (CSEW)|

 - data relating to the criminal justice system and specialist domestic abuse services only refer to cases of domestic abuse that become visible to the police and services; cases that enter the criminal justice system may drop out at any stage of the process

-As part of ongoing work to improve our publications, the format of the 2019 domestic abuse release has been changed.
+As part of ongoing work to improve our publications, the format of the domestic abuse release was changed in 2019.
 The commentary on topics covered in the previous domestic abuse in England and Wales publication is now split into a number of separate releases.
-These can all be found linked from the Domestic Abuse in England and Wales overview release page.
+These can all be found linked from the Domestic abuse in England and Wales overview release page.

 Future development will continue to fill gaps in domestic abuse data by looking at new data sources to create a more comprehensive resource for users.Nôl i'r tabl cynnwys